ashish-singh-au3/my-pokedex/README.md

 5. You can perform all the API operations using Postman or Insomnia.

-6. For Search option I have used Pokemon web API to display all the details along with the images to make application look good.
+6. For Search I have used Pokemon web API(https://pokeapi.co/api/v2/pokemon?limit=100 as it contains complete data of pokemons) to fetch and to display all the details along with the images to make application look good.

 7. In search option , you can search for any pokemon and you will get the desired card result and on further clicking you can get more details about Pokemon.

-8. Routing details can be found in App.js.
+8. Routing details can be found in App.js .

+9. Screenshots are attached for reference.